SSRSGJYD/astminer/doc.md

 The main worker is written in kotlin.

-`VocabularyPathStorage` class in `/paths/VocabularyPathStorage` file is the worker of saving generated information.
+`VocabularyPathStorage` class in `/paths/VocabularyPathStorage` file is the worker of saving generated information by default.

+`RegistratedPathStorage` class in `/paths/RegistratedPathStorage` file is used as the worker of saving generated information when generating using existing vocabulary.

+Files in `/examples` show the usages of extracting Path-contexts from code of several languages.

-#### Preprocess Output
+#### Output

 + node_types.csv: (node_id, node_type)
 + paths.csv: (path_id, path_by_node_id)

 + tokens.csv: (token_id, token)

 + path_context.csv: (file_id, path)

-  其中path的表示方式为：startTokenId pathId endTokenId

-  pathId是paths.csv文件中的Id，startTokenId与endTokenId是tokens.csv中的Id
+  representation of path：``startTokenId pathId endTokenId`

+  where `pathId` corresponds to `id` in `paths.csv` , while `startTokenId` and `endTokenId ` corresponds to `id` in `tokens.csv`